 Ed Reed agrees to become Bethune-Cookman’s football Coach

-CORAL GABLES, Fla.
-(AP) — Pro Football Hall of Famer Ed Reed has agreed to become the football Coach at Bethune-Cookman and is leaving his job with the Miami Hurricanes, the school announced Tuesday night.
+CORAL GABLES, Fla. – Pro Football Hall of Famer Ed Reed has agreed to become the football Coach at Bethune-Cookman and is leaving his job with the Miami Hurricanes, the schools announced Tuesday night.

 Reed played at Miami and spent the last three years in an administrative role with the Hurricanes, first as chief of staff under former Coach Manny Diaz for two years and this past year as a senior advisor under Coach Mario Cristobal.